Veneers

 What is bone recontouring and why was it necessary?

-How do you achieve natural-looking results?
+How do you achieve natural-looking results with veneers?

-Can veneers look age-appropriate?
+Can veneers look age-appropriate for patients over 40?

-How long do porcelain veneers last?
+How long do porcelain veneers last compared to bonding?

-Last updated: January 2026
+Last Updated: February 2026

-Dr. Kiyan Mehdizadeh - Cosmetic Dentist Beverly Hills
+Dr. Kiyan Mehdizadeh, DMD — cosmetic dentist in Beverly Hills

 Dr. Kiyan Mehdizadeh, DMD